 Test your Settings

 Now that you’ve adjusted the video and recording output settings to optimize for quality, you show now test to make sure your Mac can handle the performance increases.
 Open the activity manager as seen in my screenshot.
 You can find this by clicking the magnifying glass at the top right of your mac and searching “Activity Manager”.
-Try recording gameplay with Streamlabs OBS and monitor the performance on this screen.
+Try recording gameplay with Streamlabs Desktop and monitor the performance on this screen.
 If your CPU usage is too high try adjusting the settings outlined above to optimize for your computer.